 About the Author

-Steve is the founder and CEO of Connect2Field.
+Steve is the founder of Connect2Field.
 He loves helping business use technology to improve the way their business operates.
 When away from the office he enjoys scuba diving, playing floorball or racing down a mountain on his snowboard.

 Flustered by Facebook?